hugoledoux/mywebsite/_posts/2015-03-05-tinkering-3dtop10nl.md

 While the dataset is publicly available and open (under this [creative commons licence](http://creativecommons.org/licenses/by/3.0/nl/)), the format currently offered is only [ESRI geodatabases (GDB)](http://www.esri.com/news/arcnews/winter0809articles/the-geodatabase.html).
 Rather ironic, but I was promised that other formats would soon be available.
-CityGML would in theory be a good candidate, but storing all these triangles in GML would create *gigantic* files, so other formats are currenly being investigated.
+CityGML would in theory be a good candidate, but storing all these triangles in GML would create *gigantic* files, so other formats are currently being investigated.

 If, like me, you don't have ArcGIS, do not despair.
 It's possible to read the GDB file (or should I say folder?): GDAL/OGR has an implementation of the [OpenFileGDB driver](http://www.gdal.org/drv_openfilegdb.html).